lexchou-aspose/Aspose.3D-Products/3d/net/watermark/glb/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload GLB file and hit the \"Watermark\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download GLB file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="GLB" readMoreLink="https://docs.fileformat.com/3d/glb/" >}}
+GLB is the binary file format representation of 3D models saved in the GL Transmission Format (glTF).
+Information about 3D models such as node hierarchy, cameras, materials, animations and meshes in binary format.
+This binary format stores the glTF asset (JSON, .bin and images) in a binary blob.
+It also avoids the issue of increase in file size which happens in case of glTF.
+GLB file format results in compact file sizes, fast loading, complete 3D scene representation, and extensibility for further development.
+The format uses model/gltf-binary as MIME type.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark to Formats" subTitle="Using C#, One can also add blind watermark to many other file formats including." >}}